ministryofjustice/send-legal-mail-to-prisons-api/README.md

 `./gradlew addKtlintFormatGitPreCommitHook`

 ## Running the app
-The easiest way to run the app is to use docker compose to create the service and all dependencies.
+The easiest (and slowest) way to run the app is to use docker compose to create the service and all dependencies.

 `docker-compose pull`

 `docker-compose up`

 ### Running the app for development - Intellij
-First start the Postgres container with command:
+First start the dependent containers with command:

-`docker-compose up send-legal-mail-api-db`
+`docker-compose up --scale send-legal-mail-to-prisons-api=0`

 In Intellij find the Run Configuration for Spring Boot called SendLegalMailToPrisonsApi.
 In the `ActiveProfiles` section enter `dev,stdout`.

 Run the configuration and the app should start.
 Check `http://localhost:8080/health` to check the app is running.

 ### Running the app for development - Gradle
-    First start the Postgres container with command:
+First start the dependent containers with command:

-`docker-compose up send-legal-mail-api-db`
+`docker-compose up --scale send-legal-mail-to-prisons-api=0`

 Then run the following command: